plantoncloud/gitr/README.md

 #### gitr clone

-It may not seem like a useful feature at first.
+This may not seem like a very useful feature at first.
 If you would like every git repo that you clone to land in a deterministic location then use `gitr clone <clone-url>` instead of `git clone <clone-url>`.

-By default `gitr clone` does the same exact thing as `git clone`
+By default `gitr clone` does the same exact thing as `git clone`.

-If you want to clone the repo to the same folder structure that your repo is on the scm then use `gitr clone <clone-url> -c`
+To mimic the folder structure that your repo is on the scm then use `-c` flag.

-So if you run `gitr clone git@gitlab.mycompany.net:parent/subgroup1/subgroup2/repo.git -c` from `~/scm` folder then the repo is cloned to `~/scm/subgroup1/subgroup2/repo` location.
+Running `gitr clone git@gitlab.mycompany.net:parent/subgroup1/subgroup2/repo.git -c` command from `~/scm` folder, the repo is cloned to `~/scm/subgroup1/subgroup2/repo` location.

-If you are even more finicky about organizing the repos, you add the below configuration to `~/.gitr.yaml`, then every single repository that you clone will be cloned to the location that mimics your scm provider.
+Adding the below configuration to `~/.gitr.yaml`, every repo cloned using `gitr` will be cloned to the location that mimics scm provider.

 ```yaml
 clone: